 \begin{claim} For all $g$, the knot complement $M_0$ is hyperbolic.
 The same holds for its longitudinal filling. \end{claim}

 \begin{proof} Since $n = 0$, the monodromy of $M_0$ simplifies to

 which is (cyclically) conjugate to

 Let $\alpha_i \subset S_{g, 1}$ be the core curve of the Dehn twist $s_i$.
 We isotope the curves $\alpha_i$ to intersect minimally.
 This done, $\alpha_i$ and $\alpha_j$ intersect (and then intersect in a single point) if and only if $|i - j| = 1$.
 Thus, the union $\bigcup_i \alpha_i$ is connected.
 Also, the complement of $\bigcup_i \alpha_i$ is a peripheral annulus.
-Applying a criterion of Thurston~\cite[Theorem~7]{thurston:geometry-dynamics} and of Veech~\cite[pages~578--579]{Veech89} we deduce that $b_0$ is pseudo-Anosov.
-Appealing to the hyperbolisation theorem for mapping tori~\cite[Theorem~5.6]{thurston:survey}, we find that $M_0$ is hyperbolic.
+We now apply a criterion of Thurston~\cite[Theorem~7]{thurston:geometry-dynamics} (see also Veech~\cite[pages~578--579]{Veech89}).
+Let $N$ be the matrix with $N_{ij} = |\alpha_i \cap \alpha_j|$.
+Let $\mu$ be the largest real eigenvalue of $NN^t$; note that $\mu$ is positive.
+Let $A$ be the union of the $\alpha_i$ for $i$ even; let $B$ be the union of the $\alpha_i$ for $i$ odd.
+Let $T_A$ and $T_B$ be the corresponding multi-twists.
+The image of $T_A \cdot T_B^{-1}$ under Thurston's representation has trace $2 + \mu$, hence $b_0$ is pseudo-Anosov.
+Appealing to Thurston's hyperbolisation theorem for mapping tori~\cite[Theorem~5.6]{thurston:survey}, we find that $M_0$ is hyperbolic.

 If we fill, replacing $S_{g, 1}$ by $S_g$, then the complement of $\bigcup_i \alpha_i$ is a disk.
 Thus the same proof shows that the longitudinal filling of $M_0$ is hyperbolic.
 This proves the claim. \end{proof}